-Brown Widow Spiders in Covington LA
+Brown Widow Spiders in Louisiana

-Brown widow spiders, also known as cobweb spiders because of their irregular webs, are common in Covington LA.
+Brown widow spiders, also known as cobweb spiders because of their irregular webs, are common in Louisiana.
 The brown widow originally entered the U.S. in Florida and spread its range in the 1990s.
 The brown widow resembles the black widow, however, the hourglass of the brown widow is yellowish-orange or reddish-orange instead of bright red as in the black widow.
 Males do not bite, however, the female brown widow is a venomous spider that injects a neurotoxic venom when it bites its prey.

 Brown Widow Spider Habitat